zeroquinc/ServerBot/README.md

 ## Usage

-- Make a .env and fill in these variables
+- Make a .env and fill in these variables and save it in the root folder

 ```
 DISCORD_SERVER_ID=xxx